Agaditya1000/collaborative-canvas/DEPLOYMENT_CHECKLIST.md

-# ✅ Deployment Checklist
+# ✅ Render Deployment Checklist

-Follow this checklist to deploy both client and server.
+Follow this checklist to deploy your collaborative canvas on Render.

 ---